-Certain breastfeeding conditions, such as blebs, nipple blisters and plugged ducts, can occur anytime during breastfeeding.
+Certain breastfeeding conditions, such as a milk blister (nipple blisters), milk bleb, and a clogged milk duct (AKA plugged milk ducts) can occur anytime during breastfeeding.
 These conditions can occur simultaneously and be confused with each other.
-However, these uncomfortable and annoying problems can be relieved with careful diagnosis and treatment.
+However, these uncomfortable and annoying problems can be relieved with careful diagnosis and proper support.
 Let me see if I can shed a little light on each of these for all you new breastfeeding mamas out there!

-A bleb is a pressure cyst that occurs when a tiny amount of milk has seeped into the nipple tissue at a duct outlet.
-Blebs are typically caused by an improper latch.
-Blebs usually have an irregular shape and stay flat when pressure is applied to the nipple stem.
-Although blebs are generally painless, some women experience pinpoint pain when they breastfeed.
+A milk bleb is a pressure cyst that occurs when a tiny amount of milk has seeped into the nipple tissue at a duct outlet.
+A milk bleb is typically caused by an improper latch.
+Milk blebs usually have an irregular shape and stay flat when pressure is applied to the nipple stem.
+Although a milk bleb is generally painless, some women experience pinpoint pain when they breastfeed.

 - First correct your baby’s latch.
 Try changing the angle at which the baby approaches the breast, or switching from cradle to football hold or lying on the side.
 Changing positions will prevent the baby from putting pressure on the same spot at each feed.

 - Warm compresses can be soothing.
 Some women find that applying coconut oil or olive oil after breastfeeding keeps the milk bleb moist and reduces latch-on pain.

 Plugged milk ducts are similar in appearance to a milk bleb, except the plug is generally tiny and round, and is often an oily, waxy substance.
 If you squeeze upward on the nipple base, the plug will generally raise up like the lead in a mechanical pencil.